JannisX11/blockbench-plugins/README.md

 Create a pull request to submit or update plugins.
 Open an issue to report bugs within plugins and tag the author if possible.

+## Installing Plugins

+To install a plugin, go to File > Plugins... and switch to the available tab.
+Find the plugin you want to use and click Install.

 ## Links